1967 USS Forrestal fire: Beling absolved of responsibility

 The Naval investigation panel's findings were released on 18 October.
-They concluded Beling knew that the Zuni missiles had a history of problems, and he should have made more effort to confirm that the ordnance crew was following procedure in handling the ordnance.
+They concluded Beling knew that the Zuni rockets had a history of problems, and he should have made more effort to confirm that the ordnance crew was following procedure in handling the ordnance.
 They ruled he was not responsible for the disaster, but he was nonetheless transferred to staff work, and never returned to active command.

 Beling was assigned temporary duty on the staff of Admiral Ephraim P. Holmes, Commander-in-Chief of the U.S. Atlantic Fleet.
 Holmes disagreed with many portions of the Navy's report into the Forrestal disaster, including the section clearing Beling.
 He had Beling assigned to his staff so he could issue a letter of reprimand.
 By holding Beling responsible he would effectively end his career.
 Holmes attached the reprimand to the final report, but when Admiral Moorer endorsed the report, he ordered Admiral Holmes to rescind and remove the reprimand.